In a few words:

 I've scanned my phone multiple times with Google Play Protect and it never detected anything malicious, but how accurate is Play Protect?

-I've noticed that Google Chrome displays a warning about the safety of these apks when we download a file.
+I've noticed that sometimes Google Chrome displays a warning about the safety of these apks when we download a file.
 I don't know why this happens as we can download the same file via Google Drive and Chrome doesn't complain about it.

 It's up to you: